psychemedia/middle-english-romances/sir-isumbras.md

 And wele wers tythynges he hym tolde,
 Brynned were alle his byggynges bolde,
 His bestes werene alle slayne!
-" A!
+"A!
 Lorde, ther es no thyng lefte one lyfe
 Bot thi thre childir and thi wyfe,
 The sothe es noghte to layne!"
 The knyghte thane ansuerde with herte so vey,
-" With thi that I may one hir see,
+"With thi that I may one hir see,
 My wyfe and my childire thre,
 ȝitt was never mane so fayne."